Morse inequalities for the Koszul complex of multi-persistence: Improving Morse inequalities

 \section{Improving Morse inequalities}

 In this section we improve the weak Morse inequalities given in Corollary \ref{coro:weak_relative_xi}.
-Theorem \ref{thm:lower} gives a new lower bound for the number of critical cells $c_q (u)=\dim H_q (X^u,\cup_j X^{u-e_j})$ in terms of Betti tables.
-Reciprocally, Theorem \ref{thm:upper} will provide an upper bound for the number of critical cells.
+Theorem \ref{thm:lower} gives a new lower bound for the homological Morse number $\mu_q (u)=\dim H_q (X^u,\cup_j X^{u-e_j})$ in terms of Betti tables.
+Reciprocally, Theorem \ref{thm:upper} will provide an upper bound for the homological Morse number $\mu_q(u)$.
 Finally, we will show that all these new inequalities are sharp.